Early Grief

 Your griever is in shock

-they are jumbled on a cellular level, they need things they are not even aware of.
+They are jumbled on a cellular level and they need support in ways they are not even aware of.

 Emotionally, they need to be witnessed.

-Physically they need to fed.
-Tactically they need assistance with important big and timely decisions.
+Physically they need to be fed.
+Tactically they need assistance with important, big and timely decisions.

 Set up a meal train

 with freezable food and disposable containers.
-For the grievers or their house full of people.
-Gift certificates to local restaurants work too.
+This will feed your grievers and their house full of people.
+Gift certificates to local restaurants and grocery stores are good too.

 Give, on gut instinct